 I am here for you if you are going through something that's difficult, confusing or unbearable.
-Whether on your own or as a couple/relationship, bring whatever you're grappling with to the safety of our therapy room and together we'll find a way forward for you, no matter how dark or hopeless it feels right now.
+I encourage you to bring whatever you're grappling with to the safety of our therapy room and together we'll find a way forward for you, no matter how dark or hopeless it feels right now.
 I'd love to hear from you, so do get in touch today.

 Reaching out for support is one of the best things you can do when you're struggling, whether or not you know what feels wrong in your life.
 Therapy with me is a space to simply be: to slow down, feel safe, and expand your awareness of what you're experiencing so that you can find a way through it.
 It is also a place to experiment, take risks, and even be rebellious: by trying out different ways of thinking, being, relating to others and responding to events.
 You might discover parts of yourself that you couldn't see before, like the roots of a tree, allowing you to realise your freedom to be adaptive in a changing world.